hawleyfarm/hawleyfarm.github.com/content/_index.md

 alt = "Cows in a field"
 extraImage = "/images/badges/AA-Four-Stars.jpg"
 image = "/images/photos/000_0075.jpg"
 text = "Nestled in the beautiful English countryside, our barn conversion is the perfect choice if you´re looking for relaxing farm holidays in East Devon.
 With picturesque views of the countryside and plenty of places of interest to visit in the local area.
-Farm Holiday cottages can be a fantastic choice for all of the family." title = "Welcome to Hawley Farm Holiday Cottages" [[featurette]] alt = "A little sheep and a big sheep"
+Farm Holiday cottages can be a fantastic choice for all of the family.\nIMPORTANT, GOVERNMENT COVID 19 GUIDELINES WILL BE IN PLACE. " title = "Welcome to Hawley Farm Holiday Cottages" [[featurette]] alt = "A little sheep and a big sheep"